xzdraz12/digital-electronics-1/project/readme.md

 <a name="bitstream"></a>
 ## BitStream

-Generated Bitstream required in order to run our project on Nexys A50-T is aviable [here](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/project/project_final.srcs/sources_1/new/top.vhd)
+Generated Bitstream required in order to run our project on Nexys A50-T board is aviable [here](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/project/project_final.srcs/sources_1/new/top.vhd)

 <a name="references"></a>
 ## References